twbs/savage/README.md

 Savage accepts exactly one optional command-line argument, which is the port number to run its HTTP server on, e.g. `8080`.
 If you don't provide this argument, the default port specified in `application.conf` will be used.
 Once you've built the JAR, run e.g. `java -jar savage-assembly-1.0.jar 8080` (replace `8080` with whatever port number you want).
 Note that running on ports <= 1024 requires root privileges (not recommended) or using port mapping.

-When running Savage, its working directory should be a non-bare git repo which is a clone of the repo being monitored.
+When running Savage, its working directory needs to be a non-bare git repo which is a clone of the repo being monitored.

-Savage's GitHub webhook must be setup on the main repo that will be receivi

 Other settings live in `application.conf`.
 In addition to the normal Akka and Spray settings, Savage offers the following settings:
 ```